DMR-Database/database-tools/README.md

-# Brandmeister Database Tools for TYT,Ailunce & Anytone
+# Brandmeister Database Tools for Tytera,Ailunce and Anytone
 <br>
 <p align="center">
 <a href="#english">English</a> -